Q: Is the Library open on evenings and weekends?

 Q: What is the Library's address and phone number?

-A: The Library is located on the 3rd floor of the Center building, room 300.
+A: The Library is located in the Reimann Building, Room 224.
 Our mailing address is:

 Talbot Research Library